rsh249/malthus/README.md

 # malthus
-Exploratory analyses using Alpha Vantage financial API
+Exploratory analyses with Spark and HDFS using Alpha Vantage financial API and the NYC Taxi data from AWS.